“Send him in.” The CEO called to his secretary.

 It’s also an opportunity for the opposite: Exceptional alignment with customers, prospects, and thought leaders.
 The customer complaining on Twitter?
 Over-deliver on your next promise.
 The thought leader with a critique on your product?
 Create a personalized response from Product Development addressing concerns.
 Great companies listen to their customers: Look at Zappos, Nordstroms, and the Four Seasons.
 Also, customers celebrate exceptional experiences.
 Look no further than WestJet.

 By listening, you can improve your customer experience.
-Use our 5 Tools to Track Customers Playbook.
+Use social listening tools such as Socialmention.com, Google Alerts, and Feedly.
 Within an hour you’ll have:

 A Real-time e-magazine: This feed will provide:

 - Articles from Bloggers and Thought Leaders: Some of these will be about your company.
 Some will be about your competitors.
 All make you more aware of your competitive environment.
 Thought leaders and blogs carry significant weight.
 Most sales organizations don’t pay them enough respect.

 - Keyword based News: Want to know if a specific product, customer, or company makes headlines?
 Set-up real time news feeds that are pushed to your device as they are published.
 You’ll be a step ahead of the competition.

 Social Media Listening is one of the biggest opportunities to improve customer and sales interactions.
 Don’t get caught flat-footed.

 Once you’ve completed the exercise, please share any helpful content you discovered below.
 I’m eager to hear your results.